Aurora-Nasa-1/K50SoundBoostPlus/Core/docs/guide/introduction.md

 ---

-**Ready to build high-performance Android applications with AuroraCore?** Start with our [Getting Started Guide](/guide/getting-started) and join the community of developers building robust, efficient Android solutions.
+**Ready to build high-performance Android applications with AuroraCore?** Start with our [Getting Started Guide](/guide/getting-started) and join the community of developers building robust, efficient Android solutions with advanced file monitoring capabilities.